srheegit/Netflix-Data-Analysis-with-Power-BI/README.md

 #### Removing Unnecessary Columns

 We remove the following columns from our original data: `popular_rank`, `certificate`, `endYear`, `episodes`, `language`, `summary`, `isAdult`, `cast`.
-We may have found the `isAdult` column, which indicates whether a film is supposedly an adult film or not, but checking the column values indicated that the column has only one value, making the data useless for our purpose.
+We may have found the `isAdult` column, which indicates whether a film is supposedly an adult film or not, but checking the column values indicated that the column has only one value `0`, making the data useless for our purpose.

 #### Renaming Columns and Change Their DataTypes